Italian Citizenship By Descent (Jure Sanguinis)

 - Date in which your ancestor naturalized to your country.

-Before you can begin the Italian dual citizenship process, you make make sure your current citizenship is not affected by the Italian citizenship.
-In the United States, it is not.
-The United States allows you to hold more than one passport simultaneously.
-If you are outside of the US, you can review your citizenship laws or we can do this for you with a free phone consultation.
+Before you can begin the Italian dual citizenship process, you should make sure your current citizenship is not affected by the Italian citizenship.
+In the USA, it is not.
+The USA and several other countries allow you to hold more than one passport simultaneously.
+If you are outside of the USA and are unsure about your countries laws with regard to holding dual citizenship, you can review your citizenship laws or we can do this for you during your free phone consultation.

-Four requirements that must be met to be eligible for citizenship by descent:
+Four requirements that must be met to be eligible for Italian citizenship through descent: